Table Of Contents

 The capital expense of centrifuge equipment is more compared to decanting and filtration.
 The payback period of a centrifuge system is short, considering all costs.
 It is often in months, depending on the volume of oil processed.

 A decanter centrifuge is a heavy-duty continuous de-sludging machine.
 It generates approximately 3,100 times the force of gravity by centrifugal force.
-The decanter centrifuge processes incoming crude oil to remove all solids from 1/2" down to 50-micron level in a single pass.
+The decanter centrifuge processes incoming crude oil to remove all solids from 1/2" down to a 50-micron level in a single pass.

 The de-sludged oil and water are then pre-heated.
 A high-efficiency inline electric heater heats the fluid.
 An inline electric heater is energy efficient because it heats only the in-process liquid.
 Heating the entire tank volume is wasteful.